nxp-mcuxpresso/spsdk/examples/dat/README.md

   - the remaining key-value pairs are passed to the `__init__` method of concrete Signature Provider
   - e.g.: `"type=file;file_path=private_key.pem"` will instantiate `spsdk.crypto.PlainFileSP(file_path='private_key.pem')`
 - new configuration field `rot_id`:
-  - due to nature of creating Debug Credential file we need to know in advance which of the private keys will be used to perform the actual signing
+  - due to the nature of creating Debug Credential file we need to know in advance which of the private keys will be used to perform the actual signing
   - `rot_id` is a 0-based index representing the private key that will be used with respect to `rot_meta`
   - e.g.: if we want to use a private key that corresponds to public key `p1_cert0_2048.pub`, `rot_id` has to be set to `1`